Family Reunification in Germany

 4. Language skills

 Generally, proof of German language skills at A1 level is a prerequisite for family reunification (Section 30, Paragraph 1, Sentence 1, No. 2 of the Residence Act).
 However, this requirement does not apply to skilled immigration .
-Thus, skilled workers can join their families even without language skills.
+Therefore, skilled workers can join their families even without language skills.
 There are numerous other exceptions to the language skills requirement for family reunification.
 We would be happy to advise you on this.

-FAQ Family Reunification
+5. FAQ Family reunification

 What does “family reunification” mean?